arthur-silveirasc/DataScienceProjects/Statistical Modelling/README.md

 Unfortunately, the weather reports predict a rainy day on the big day.
 It is known that, when it has indeed rained, the weather reports predicted rain in 90% of these cases and, when it hasn't rained, the forecasts gave rain in 10% of these cases.
 What is the probability that it won't rain on the wedding day?

+### Problem #3 (Naive Bayes classifier):
+The goal here is to classify, using a Naive Bayes classifier, the type of 30m x 30m tranches coverage of a large forest.
+To do this, it's available a dataset with multiples attributes, which are described in the "UCI Machine Learning Repository_ Covertype Data Set.pdf" file.
+You must select which attributes you judge most relevant and model them as discrete or continuous random variables, defining them with their respective probability mass - or density - function.

+To perform such prediction, use the train dataset "covtype_train.xlsx".
+The answer of the problem is to be delivered in the last column of the "covtype_test.xlsx" file

 ### Prerequisites
 Excel 2010 and Matlab 2017b
 ## Authors